Episode 4: Helter Skelter

 14:45: Screentone refers to a ‘screen’ of black dots, to create shades of grey, laid over the art to provide depth or for emotional effect.
 The screentone is gestural here, as David points out.
 Here’s an example.

-15:45: An Example of a ‘tasteful’ sex scene to not titilate but be clear.
+15:45: An example of a ‘tasteful’ sex scene to not titillate, but be clear.

 18:00: In response to Chip, Christopher is talking about a whole bunch of visual stuff here, so we’ll go through bit by bit.